CetiAlphaFive/dml.sensemakr/README.md

 #>
 #> -- Robustness Value for the Bound (RV): omitted variables that explain more than RV% of the residual variation of the outcome (cf.y) and generate an additional RV% of variation on the Riesz Representer (cf.d) are sufficiently strong to make the estimated bounds include 0.
 Conversely, omitted variables that do not explain more than RV% of the residual variation of the outcome nor generate an additional RV% of variation on the Riesz Representer are not sufficiently strong to do so.
 #>
-#> -- Robustness Value for the Confidence Bound (RVa): omitted variables that explain more than RV% of the residual variation of the the outcome (cf.y) and generate an additional RV% of variation on the Riesz Representer (cf.d) are sufficiently strong to make the confidence bounds include 0, at the  significance level of alpha = 0.05.
+#> -- Robustness Value for the Confidence Bound (RVa): omitted variables that explain more than RV% of the residual variation of the outcome (cf.y) and generate an additional RV% of variation on the Riesz Representer (cf.d) are sufficiently strong to make the confidence bounds include 0, at the  significance level of alpha = 0.05.
 Conversely, omitted variables that do not explain more than RV% of the residual variation of the outcome nor generate an additional RV% of variation on the Riesz Representer are not sufficiently strong to do so.
 #>
 #>  The interpretation of sensitivity parameters can be further refined for each target quantity.
 See more below.
 #>